How to Get Legal Psilocybin in Oregon

 It's important to note that as this body of modern research emerges, it is built on top of a long history of usage in western therapeutic and indigenous healing contexts.

 Odyssey draws on evidence-based ways of administering psilocybin, always with clients’ care, safety, and well-being in mind.
 Our team comes from Stanford and Harvard, reflecting the expertise that goes into the design and running of its individual sessions and group retreat experiences.
 In this way, clients can be adequately prepared for their sessions and get the most out of them.
 This is essential for valuable experiences that confer long-lasting benefits.
-Interested to learn more?
-Fill out our form for a consultation.
+Interested in knowing which experience fits you best?
+Get matched to the right experience for you.

 other articles